ycaris/ycaris.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I am Yinchi Zhou, currently Ph.D student in Biomedical Engineering at Yale University.
-Previously, I obtained my bachelor degree in Computer Science at Vanderbilt University.
-I am from Beijing, China.
-I'm passionate about the interdisciplinary field of technology and healthcare.
-My research focuses on the application of machine learning algorithm to process medical images and medical texts.
-I am currently working with Dr. Chi Liu and Dr. Nicha Dvornek at Yale University.
-In my undergrad, I also worked in Dr. Bennett Landman's lab.
+Hello!
+I’m Yinchi Zhou, a Ph.D. student in Biomedical Engineering at Yale University, working with Dr. Chi Liu and Dr. Nicha Dvornek.
+My research focuses on developing machine learning algorithms for the analysis of medical images and clinical text, aiming to improve diagnostic accuracy and advance healthcare through AI-driven innovations.

+Before joining Yale, I received my Bachelor’s degree in Computer Science from Vanderbilt University, where I conducted research in Dr. Bennett Landman’s lab on medical image analysis.

-I am fluent in English and Chinese, and I also know some basic French.
-In my free time, I love playing tennis and golf, as well as snowboarding.
-I am also a fun of music, and I play the piano and the flute.
-You can also find me at Kpop concerts!
+I am originally from Beijing, China, and I am fluent in English and Chinese, with a basic understanding of French.
+Outside of research, I enjoy playing tennis and golf, as well as snowboarding during the winter season.
+Music is also a big part of my life—I play the piano and flute.
+You can also see me in Kpop concerts!

 ![Me at White Mountain, New Hamsphire, USA](/images/person_photo.png)